Hello, Happy Fall!

-Help our community and children that are hungry by donating to Project Hope Food Bank.
+Please continue to help our community and children that are hungry by donating to Project Hope Food Bank.
 Many families are struggling to keep food on the table during this pandemic.
-You can also mail a monetary donation to: WCASHRM, PO Box 8, Hot Springs, AR, 71902.
+Please don’t forget about the children unable to attend school & receive a warm meal.

 1 hour SHRM PDCs and HRCI credit is approved.